-Power Automate doesn’t allow you to use calculated columns in the Filter Query, but it’s not a problem.
+Power Automate doesn’t allow you to use SharePoint calculated columns in the Filter Query, but that doesn’t mean that you can’t “use them” for a reminder.
 Calculated column is just a formula using other columns, and as such you can replicate it from scratch in Power Automate.

 This post is about replacing such calculated date column in the Filter Query with a ‘base’ date column and an expression.
 It is the main part of Power Automate reminder process, once you can filter the relevant items, you can send the reminder.